-Since the outset of our operation, we have been committed to contribute towards the wellbeing of the Omani community at the forefront of our business.
-This philosophy has taken root throughout our day-today operations.
-Our CSR activities in the year 2021 are sought to build and strengthen our outreach to key areas of the local community, and were focused on the area of human development and health and safety.
-The Company undertook the following CSR initiatives despite the Covid-19 related restrictions.
+Since the outset of our operation, we've deeply committed to contribute toward the wellbeing of the Omani community at the forefront of our business.
+This philosophy has taken root throughout our day-to-day operation.
+Our CSR activities in the year 2022 are sought to build and strengthen our outreach to key areas of the local community, especially focused on the area of human development, and health and safety.
+CSR activities undertaken by the Company in 2022 are as below: